GNSI Educational Series

 Intensive workshops designed to prepare illustrators for work in the realms of Science illustration - from the process of understanding scientific requirements to the creation of hand made and computer generated art.

-The next GNSI Ed Series Workshop will be in late spring 2014.
-Stay tuned for more details.
+The next GNSI Ed Series Workshop will be 2D Animation and 3D Digital Sculpting, in late October 2016.
+See Details Here.

 History of GNSI Hands-on Education